IoTPlay/docker-iotplay-standards/README.md

 # General ReadMe instructions for iotplay Infrastructure, Docker images and other learnings

 These instructions are to drive the IoTPlay standardisation for the RaspberryPi and Mac docker images we use.
-We use Ansible open source edition as agent-less DevOps tool to build the RPi's, the docker images, containers, and all the processes to run the targeted IoTPlay solutions.
+We use Ansible community edition as agent-less DevOps tool to build the RPi's, the docker images, containers, and all the processes to run the targeted IoTPlay solutions.
 We also use the Docker Community Edition.

 See figure 1 below for the flow we implemented for a client using the tools below.

-Links to several README files thart describes the tools we use, and summaries of our learnings, with links on using the tools to build the solutions:
+Links to several README files that describes the tools we use, and summaries of our learnings, with links on using the tools to build the solutions:

 |#| README file                                           | Link
 |-|------------------------------------------------------ |------